paras151/RealTimeWhiteBoard/README.md

 # RealTimeWhiteBoard

+https://parasrealtimewhiteboard.onrender.com/ (open in multiple tabs to see the realtime changes)

 This is a realtime white board which multiple people can join, collaborate and draw together.
 The joined users can view the board in realtime

 # Features